10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 4. Utilize Strategic Meta Tags

-Meta tags are small snippets of text that are used to indicate what a page is about, and WordPress makes it very easy to add them into your post during the creation process, like so:
+Meta tags are small snippets of text that are used to indicate what a page is about, and WordPress makes it very easy to add them to your post during the creation process, like so:

 SEO Meta Tags (Screenshot) Example of How to Add Meta Tags to a Blog Post